Q: Birth rates are dropping all over the world.

 Q: When will human population stop increasing?

 Projections are not predictions, so they are constantly updated as more and better data become available.
 If present fertility rates remained constant, we would number nearly 27 billion by 2100.
 No one expects this impossible number, thanks to many factors influencing fertility and mortality rates.
 Differences in population projections result from choosing which factors are used and how much weight each is given.
 Converting reality into numbers requires demographers to limit factors or it gets too complicated and over budget.
+Politics can play a role as controversial factors such as global climate disruption, peak oil, and economic collapse are ignored.

 Although given little consideration in projections now, environmental constraints could become critical factors as we increasingly exceed Earth’s diminishing carrying capacity for our kind.